miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Graphics:
 +Restored Nosferatu eyeballs, many clan idles and several hand skins.
-+Made Malkavians see shaking cables and improved notes readability.
++Made Malkavians see shaking cables and fires show heat gaze effect.
 +Added elevator button lights and arrows and improved traffic lights.
 +Improved rain and inspection effects and restored many particles.
 +Added missing steam to clinic, Ocean House, Vesuvius and Hollywood.
 +Included eye replacer, bloodlines logo and added blood to beheading.
-Fixed frozen hunter and Gangrel warform models on character sheet.
+Fixed frozen hunter, Gangrel warform and crouch on character sheet.
 Corrected and added landmark names and icons of bus and sewer maps.
 Swapped location labels of the missing sewer map with worldmap ones.
 Added missing fangs to some vampires and fixed beast form model bug.